Starburst Galaxy

 • Run ID: The unique identifier for the task run.

 • Status: The status of the data maintenance job.
-A green check check indicates a successful maintenance task run.
-A circled error exclamation mark indicates an error condition; the Debug link opens a dialog with information about the failed task.
+For failed jobs, the Debug link opens a dialog with information about the failed task.

 • Started: When the data maintenance job started.